shopware/docs/guides/hosting/infrastructure/redis.md

 The data stored in Redis can be roughly classified into those three categories:
 1. Ephemeral data: This data is not critical and can be easily recreated when lost, e.g. caches.
-2. Durable, but "aging" data: This data is important and can not easily be recreated, but the relevance of the data decreases over time, e.g. sessions.
+2. Durable, but "aging" data: This data is important and cannot easily be recreated, but the relevance of the data decreases over time, e.g. sessions.
-3. Durable and critical data: This data is important and can not easily be recreated, e.g. carts, number ranges.
+3. Durable and critical data: This data is important and cannot easily be recreated, e.g. carts, number ranges.

 ## Ephemeral data